-S < port >

-C<port>, <port>

-D<port>, <port>
+S<port> C<port>, <port> D<port>, <port>

-C, D, S{\bullet}

-specify whether the descriptor is common-mode, differential-mode or single-ended.
+C, D, S specify whether the descriptor is common-mode, differential-mode or singleended.
 Legal arguments are S (for single-ended), C (for common-mode), and D (for differential-mode).
 If the letter S is present and followed by a single integer, a single-ended descriptor is being defined.
 A letter shall not appear by itself, nor shall an integer appear by itself.
 When a pair of ports is present, the second port listed is assumed to be the reference port.

-port

-an integer, specifies the number of the single-ended port(s) described in the descriptor.
-The integer number corresponds to the order of the ports as described under the [Reference] keyword.
+port an integer, specifies the number of the single-ended port(s) described in the descriptor.
 Only non-zero integers shall be used.
 For single-ended descriptor groups, a single integer is used.
 For mixed-mode data, two port integers are used, separated by a single comma without whitespace, carriage returns, or line feeds.
 Multiple commas without separation by integers are not permitted.